day8/re-frame/docs/CodeWalkthrough.md

 associated with the event.
 The additional value above, `42`, is presumably the id of the item to delete.

-Here's some other example events:
+Here are some other example events:

 ```clj
 [:yes-button-clicked]
 [:set-spam-wanted false :continue-harassment-nevertheless-flag]